dgreenheck/ez-tree/README.md

 # Parameters

+- `seed` - Seed for RNG

 ## Trunk

 - `color` - Color of the tree trunk
-- `flare` - Multipler for base of trunk
 - `flatShading` - Use face normals for shading instead of vertex normals
 - `length` - Length of the base trunk
-- `maturity`: Growth stage of tree
 - `radius` - Starting radius of the trunk
-- `textured` - Apply bark texture

 ## Branches

-- `gnarliness` - Max amplitude of random angle added to each section's orientation
-- `gnarliness1_R` - Same as above, but inversely proportional to the branch radius.
-The two terms can be used to balance gnarliness of trunk vs. branches
-- `lengthVariance` - % variance in branch length
-- `lengthMultiplier` - Length of child branch relative to parent
 - `levels` - Number of branch recursions ( Keep under 5 )
-- `minChildren` - Minimum number of child branches
-- `maxChildren` - Maximum number of child branches
+- `children` - Number of child branches
-- `radiusMultiplier` - Radius of child branch relative to parent
 - `start` - Defines where child branches start forming on the parent branch.
 A value of 0.6 means the child branches can start forming 60% of the way up the parent branch
 - `stop` - Defines where child branches stop forming on the parent branch.
 A value of 0.9 means the child branches stop forming 90% of the way up the parent branch
-- `angle` - Max sweep of the branches (radians)
+- `angle` - Angle between child branch and parent branch (radians)
+- `angleVariance` - Variation in `angle` (radians)
+- `lengthVariance` - Variation in branch length
+- `lengthMultiplier` - Length of child branch relative to parent
+- `radiusMultiplier` - Radius of child branch relative to parent
 - `taper` - Radius of end of branch relative to the start of the branch
+- `gnarliness` - Max amplitude of random angle added to each section's orientation
-- `twist` - Amount of twisting about the vertical axisq
+- `twist` - Amount of twisting about the vertical axis

+## External Force

+- `direction` - Influences the direction the tree grows towards
+- `strength` - Strength of the sun influence

 ## Geometry

+- `sections` - Number of sections that make up this branch
+- `segments` - Number of faces around the circumference of the branch
 - `lengthVariance` - % variance in the nominal section length
 - `radiusVariance` - % variance in the nominal section radius
 - `randomization` - Randomization factor applied to vertices
-- `sections` - Number of sections that make up this branch
-- `segments` - Number of faces around the circumference of the branch

 ## Leaves

+- `style` - Leaf billboard style (single or double)
+- `type` - Leaf type (Ash, Aspen or Oak)
 - `color` - Leaf color
-- `maxCount` - Max number of leaves per branch
-- `minCount` - Min number of leaves per branch
+- `count` - Number of leaves per branch
 - `size` - Size of leaf texture
 - `sizeVariance` - Variance in leaf size between branches
-- `style` - Leaf billboard style (single or double)
-- `type` - Leaf type (Ash, Aspen or Oak)

-## Sun

-- `direction` - Influences the direction the tree grows towards
-- `strength` - Strength of the sun influence